tharund1403/Tharun_ZurichAssessment_/README.md

 mvn clean install

 3. To run tests using Maven

-mvn test
-mvn test -Dcucumber.options="classpath:src/test/resources/features"
+Navigate to Your Project Directory
+Open a terminal/command prompt and navigate to the root directory of your Maven project (where the pom.xml file is located). cd /path/to/your/project mvn test mvn test -Dcucumber.options="classpath:src/test/resources/features"

+or

-or To run tests using Test runner
+To run tests using Test runner
 Click on Run button in Test runner class with tags = "@Demo",

 4. Reports